GluuFederation/docs-openbanking-prod/docs/source/tutorials/cn-prod-tutorial.md

 1. Inject OBIE signed certs, keys and uri:

     1. When using OBIE signed certificates and keys, there are  many objects that can be injected.
-The certificate signing pem file i.e `obsigning.pem`, the signing key i.e `obsigning-oajsdij8927123.key`, the certificate transport pem file i.e `obtransport.pem`, the transport key i.e `obtransport-sdfe4234234.key`, the certificate transport pem file i.e `obtruststore.pem`, the transport key i.e `obtruststore-ertre3.key`, and the jwks uri `https://mykeystore.openbanking.wow/xxxxx/xxxxx.jwks`.
+The certificate signing pem file i.e `obsigning.pem`, the signing key i.e `obsigning-oajsdij8927123.key`, the certificate transport pem file i.e `obtransport.pem`, the transport key i.e `obtransport-sdfe4234234.key`, the transport truststore p12 i.e `ob-transport-truststore.p12`, and the jwks uri `https://mykeystore.openbanking.wow/xxxxx/xxxxx.jwks`.

     1.  base64 encrypt all `.pem` and `.key` files as they will be injected as base64 strings inside the helm [`override-values.yaml`](#helm-valuesyaml).